ewmorr/diel_RNAseq/README.md

 ```
 for i in *metaT;do grep "Output" $i/*report.txt | cut -f 2 -d "|" | sed 's/ //g' | sed 's/,//g' > $i/num_input_reads.txt; done
 ```
-#number of mapped reads comes from coverage_per_contig.sh
+#number of mapped reads comes from coverage_per_contig.sh.
+Or this can be summed from the files `read_per_contig.txt`

 #Number of input bases